sikopet/blog/posts/linux-performance-analysis.md

 * `-n` - don't resolve IP addresses
 * `-p` - print name and PID of the programming owning the socket

+To list all programs using or listening to ports:

+    lsof -i

 Resources
 =========